Sales & Support: +1 (480) 360-6463

 We are currently looking for a User Experience Designer to join our team and focus on end-user ease of use for our applications and software.
 In this position, you will be expected to work easily and effectively with other designers, engineers, and trend analysts to develop an application that will be easy to use.
 You will also be required to create reports and efficient test models to improve user enjoyment.

 To be a successful User Experience Designer you must demonstrate great management skills and proficiency in CSS, HTML, and JavaScript.
-Our ideal candidate is someone who has skills in back-end developments and has great time management skills.
+Our ideal candidate is someone who has skills in back-end development and has great time management skills.

 User Experience Designer Duties & Responsibilities: